aeriksson/agent-coder/README.md

-# Opper Coder
+# Agent Coder

-A coding agent flavor for the [Opper Agent SDK](https://github.com/opper-ai/opperai-agent-sdk) using [Polytope](https://polytope.com).
+A coding agent flavor using the [Opper Agent SDK](https://github.com/opper-ai/opperai-agent-sdk) using [Polytope](https://polytope.com) - lets you vibe-code production-ready AI agents.

 ## What is this?

-This provides a clean template for building AI agents using the Opper SDK.
-The template includes:

-- **FastAPI backend** with agent endpoints
-- **Example agents** showing tools and flow modes
-- **Simple tools** as starting points
-- **Clean project structure** optimized for agent development
+It's a set of tools you can use with the Polytope MCP server to make your coding agent great at building AI agents.

+The core service is `agent-server`.
+This is a bare-bones server for hosting AI agents built with the Opper Agent SDK.
+It includes a set of tools that make it easy for your coding agent and for you to build, run and evaluate agents.

+There's also a browser dashboard that lets you inspect and interact with your agents.

 ## How it works

+1. You prompt your coding agent to build some kind of AI agent
-1. Use the `__polytope__create-agent-api` tool to create a new agent project
+2. Your coding agent calls the `add-agent-server` tool to scaffold the agent system
-2. The tool instantiates the `templates/python-agent-api` template at your specified path
-3. Your coding agent can then iterate on the project - polytope hot reloads changes automatically
-4. Build custom agents by modifying the examples and adding your own tools/workflows
+3. The tool instantiates the `agent-server` and `agent-dashboard` in your repo, starts them, and provides a set of tools and context for your coding agent to use
+4. Your coding agent now works in a focused way to build and evaluate agents

 ## Prerequisites